verbb/social-poster/docs/providers/facebook.md

 ## Posting to Facebook Profile/Wall

 It is currently not possible to automatically post to your Facebook Wall/Timeline, due to Facebook removing the permission to do so.
-Even if you have a published app, you'll not be able to use this functionality any more.
+Even if you have a published app, you'll not be able to use this functionality anymore.

 According to [Facebook API docs](https://developers.facebook.com/docs/graph-api/changelog/non-versioned-changes/apr-24-2018#login-4-24):